Our school reflects British Values in all we do.

 We help pupils to understand that living under the rule of law protects individuals including the vulnerable in society.
 We include visits from the Police, Community Support Officers, the Fire Service and other agencies in our curriculum and community safety work.

-The chair of our Governing body is part of the local magistrates service and bi annually works with children in our upper key stage two department to help them understand the magistrate system.
+The local magistrates service and works bi-annually with children in our upper key stage two department to help them understand the magistrate system.
 Parents are invited to see their children take part in a mock trial.

 We have a strong emphasis on sport and healthy living.
 Through this vehicle, we teach children sportsmanship and the importance of playing fairly.